-- Never let water, snow, mud or other material enter the barrel. - Never pull a gun towards you by the muzzle.
-Do not climb a tree or cross a fence or ditch with a loaded gun. - Guns and alcohol or drugs do not mix.
-Do not use them before or during shooting activities. - Get instructions from a competent firearms instructor before using any gun. - Always keep and carry your rifle with an empty chamber until you intend to shoot. - Firearms should be unloaded when not actually in use.
-This means the chamber is empty and the magazine is removed. - When receiving a gun always open the action and check that it is unloaded. - Load the gun only when on the range preparing to fire, and unload it before leaving the range. - Load and unload with the muzzle pointed in a safe direction. - Be certain the gun is unloaded before cleaning. - Always empty guns before entering a house, car, truck, boat, RV, camp or any building. - Never leave a loaded gun unattended.
+- Never let water, snow, mud or other material enter the barrel. - Never pull a firearm towards you by the muzzle.
+Do not climb a tree or cross a fence or ditch with a loaded gun. - Firearms and alcohol or drugs do not mix.
+Do not use them before or during shooting activities. - Get instructions from a competent firearms instructor before using any gun. - Always keep and carry your firearm with an empty chamber until you intend to shoot. - Firearms should be unloaded when not actually in use.
+This means the chamber is empty and the magazine is removed. - When receiving a firearm always open the action and check that it is unloaded. - Load the firearm only when on the range preparing to fire, and unload it before leaving the range.

-- Store guns and ammunition separately beyond the reach of children. - Never place a gun where it could fall and fire. - Children do not really believe that guns can kill.
-Keep every gun secure so kids can not get to it.
-If a child finds your gun and plays with it, tragedy may result. - Use a rifle case with safety flap or strap when transporting your M1A. - Old or reloaded ammunition may be dangerous.
+- Load and unload with the muzzle pointed in a safe direction. - Be certain the firearm is unloaded before cleaning. - Always empty firearms before entering a house, car, truck, boat, RV, camper or any building. - Never leave a loaded firearm unattended. - Store firearms and ammunition separately beyond the reach of children. - Never place a firearm where it could fall and fire. - Children do not really believe that firearms can kill.
+Keep every firearm secure so kids cannot get to it.
+If a child finds your firearm and plays with it, tragedy may result. - Use a rifle case with safety flap or strap when transporting your M1A[TM].

+- Old or reloaded ammunition may be dangerous.
 Use only clean, dry, original, high-quality, commercially manufactured ammunition. - Many ammunition identifications sound similar.
 Make sure you use the right size ammunition in your gun. - If a gun fails to fire when the trigger is pulled, keep it pointed at the target for at least 10 seconds before removing the cartridge from the chamber.
-Sometimes slow primer ignition will cause a "hang-fire" and the cartridge will go off after a short pause. - Spectators should be 10 feet behind and away from the shooter while loading, firing and unloading. - Always wear protective eyewear when shooting or near shooting activities. - Always wear hearing protection when shooting, at a shooting range, or near shooting activities. - Never shoot at hard flat surfaces, the ground, water or rocks...bullets will ricochet unpredictably. - Do not alter or modify your gun, and have guns serviced regularly.
+Sometimes slow primer ignition will cause a "hang-fire" and the cartridge will go off after a short pause. - Spectators should be 10 feet behind and away from the shooter while loading, firing and unloading. - Always wear protective eyewear when shooting or near shooting activities. - Always wear hearing protection when shooting, at a shooting range, or near shooting activities. - Never shoot at hard flat surfaces, the ground, water or rocks...bullets will ricochet unpredictably. - Do not alter or modify your firearm, and have firearms serviced regularly.

-- Do not attempt to change your gun's trigger pull, because alterations of trigger pull usually affect sear engagement and may cause accidental firing. - Stop using your gun if it fails to function properly.
+- Do not attempt to change your firearm's trigger pull, because alterations of trigger pull usually affect sear engagement and may cause accidental firing. - Stop using your firearm if it fails to function properly.
 Have the gun examined by a competent gunsmith. - Do not "horseplay" with a gun.
-Your gun can not think...but you can.
-Firearm safety depends on you. - Use a gun lock when gun is not in use and store firearms in a secure place. - Never assume or take someone's word that a gun is unloaded.
-Always check it yourself. - Always carry a gun so you can control the direction of the muzzle in the event you fall or stumble. - Never transfer a gun to someone who is not legally permitted to possess it or who might use it unlawfully. - Know and obey all laws of firearms ownership. - Write to Springfield concerning any items which you do not understand and which might relate to your safety and the operation of any of our products.
+Your gun cannot think...but you can.
+Firearm safety depends on you. - Use a firearm lock when the firearm is not in use and store firearms in a secure place. - Never assume or take someone's word that a firearm is unloaded.
+Always check it yourself. - Always carry a firearm so you can control the direction of the muzzle in the event you fall or stumble. - Never transfer a firearm to someone who is not legally permitted to possess it or who might use it unlawfully. - Know and obey all laws of firearms ownership. - Write to Springfield concerning any items which you do not understand and which might relate to your safety and the operation of any of our products.